tobydriscoll/udmath305/src/_build/html/_sources/second_linear/free_oscillations.md

 A similar derivation can be done starting from the pendulum or AC circuit equations.

-## Range of oscillatory behavior

-The roots of the homogeneous equation are
+The characteristic roots of the ODE are

 ```{math}
 \lambda_{1,2} = -Z \omega_0 \pm \omega_0 \sqrt{Z^2-1}.